 This cancer begins in the breast lobules where breast milk is produced, but spreads to the tissues surrounding the breast.

-It accounts for 10 to 15% of breast cancers.
-Diagnosing this cancer can be more difficult with a mammogram.
+Representing 10 to 15% of breast cancers, this cancer can be more difficult to diagnose with a mammogram.

 lobular carcinoma in situ: